-My Experience: The first time I sent a wire transfer, it didn’t appear in my account for more than four weeks.
-And it only appeared after I contacted customer service several times to fix the problem.
+Our Experience: The first time we sent a wire transfer, it didn’t appear in our account for more than four weeks.
+And it only appeared after we contacted customer service several times to fix the problem.

-I transferred $1000 to my Revolut account via my bank in Singapore and the bank confirmed that the transfer went through, but then the money never showed up on my Revolut app.
-I had never had problems wiring money with my Singapore bank before, so I knew the problem was on Revolut’s end.
+We transferred $1000 to our Revolut account via a bank in Singapore, and the bank confirmed that the transfer went through, but then the money never showed up on the Revolut app.
+We had never had problems wiring money with our Singapore bank before, so we knew the problem was on Revolut’s end.

-They also told me that it usually takes about three working days for a wire to settle.
-My suggestion would be to contact Revolut any time you top up your account with a new card or bank account if you do not see the funds appear after three days.
+They also told us that it usually takes about three working days for a wire to settle.
+Our suggestion would be to contact Revolut any time you top up your account with a new card or bank account if you do not see the funds appear after three days.

 A Multi-Currency Card

 The Revolut prepaid MasterCard is a multicurrency card that functions as a local currency card.
 You can physically hold 36 different currencies on the app, including, AED, AUD, BGN, CAD, CHF, CLP, COP, CZK, DKK, EGP, EUR, GBP, HKD, HUF, ILS, INR, ISK, JPY, KRW, KZT, MAD, MXN, NOK, NZD, PHP, PLN, QAR, RON, RSD, SAR, SEK, SGD, THB, TRY, USD, ZAR.

 You can then use the card to make purchases within the country as if you were using a local card.

 You can pre-purchase any of these currencies before you travel if the exchange rate is good and you want to lock in the rate, or you can spend money as you travel and have one currency instantly exchanged into another on the list fee-free (as explained above).